 ARTS IN BRUNSWICK

 Taxis are available by calling Brunswick Taxi at (207) 729-3688.

 The Brunswick Explorer provides public transit service throughout Brunswick.
 Call (207) 721-9600 or visit brunswickexplorer.org for schedules and fares.

 Bike rentals are available in Brunswick for just $25 per day.
 Call the Chain Store at (207) 725-1100 to reserve a bike.

 Experience more Maine—ride the Amtrak Downeaster to Brunswick!
 You'll travel in comfort and style and arrive just one block from downtown Brunswick.

 No cars are required to enjoy all the outdoor activities, distinctive shops, antique stores, and thriving arts scene with multiple galleries, museums, and theaters.
 Stroll through Brunswick's quaint downtown, which features handsome mansions in Federal, Greek revival, and Italianate styles.
-The lovely outdoor Town Mall hosts festivals, concerts and picnics in the summer, as well as a thriving Farmers Market from the Spring through late Autumn.

-Walking tours delve into the rich history of Brunswick's many influential former residents including Joshua Chamberlain, Henry Wadsworth Longfellow, and Harriet Beecher Stowe, who wrote Uncle Tom's Cabin while her husband, Calvin Stowe, taught at Bowdoin College.
+Visit the Brunswick Winter Market at Fort Andross or enjoy a walking tour of the city.
+Delve into the rich history of Brunswick's many influential former residents including Joshua Chamberlain, Henry Wadsworth Longfellow, and Harriet Beecher Stowe, who wrote Uncle Tom's Cabin while her husband, Calvin Stowe, taught at Bowdoin College.

 For those with more culinary interests, with nearly 60 restaurants to choose from, Brunswick has become a premier destination for uniquely diverse dining.
 Within walking distance of the Brunswick station is an eclectic mix of coffee houses, gelaterias, wine bars, taverns, sandwich shops and restaurants offering a tasty array of choices that will please every mood and palate.